venkat1924/DSA/Trees/Btree.md

 ## B+ tree

-Here's the rewritten explanation for B+ trees with improved readability:

-**B+ Trees: Enhanced Search and Sequential Access**

 B+ trees are an improvement over B-trees, designed for efficient searching and retrieval of large datasets stored on disk.
 Similar to B-trees, a B+ tree of order `m` can have a maximum of `m` children and `m-1` keys within a node.